-The review is led by Mr Craig Allen, former Deputy Director General of the Office of Industrial Relations; Mr Charles Massy, a barrister specialising in Industrial Relations and Employment; and Ms Deirdre Swan, former Deputy President of the Queensland Industrial Relations Commission.
+The review was led by Mr Craig Allen, former Deputy Director General of the Office of Industrial Relations; Mr Charles Massy, a barrister specialising in Industrial Relations and Employment; and Ms Deirdre Swan, former Deputy President of the Queensland Industrial Relations Commission.

 - Considering and reporting on any need for amendments to ensure:

 - provisions relating to health and safety representatives are effective and operating as intended

 - workers are appropriately represented and assisted in the workplace for the purpose of health and safety matters

 - the effectiveness of the legislative framework for review and stay provisions with enforcement notices under the WHS Act